We may earn a commission for purchases through links on our site. Learn more

 - You can also right-click any device from the list of connected devices to disable its access to the internet.

 - If you want to stop sharing the internet connection, locate the Wi-Fi Hotspot tab, and select Stop Hotspot.
 You can easily start the hotspot again in the future when you need it, all you need to do is click Start Hotspot from the saved settings.

 - You can also use the Connectify Wi-Fi hotspot tool in the premium version to extend wireless internet connection in your house.
-Instead of buying another router or a Wi-Fi extender, put your PC or laptop close to the wireless connection and start the hotspot to increase wireless signal.
+Instead of buying another router or a Wi-Fi extender, put your PC or laptop close to the wireless connection and start the hotspot to increase the signal.